Financial Exploitation / Misappropriation of Assets

 - transferring estate assets (such as a deceased's car) from the estate into their own name;

 - removing a deceased person's personal assets from the estate without the consent or knowledge of beneficiaries;

 - utilizing estate funds to pay for personal expenses not related to the administration of the estate;

 - concealment of estate assets from beneficiaries; or

 - embezzlement of estate assets.

-Financial exploitation and/or misappropriation can also be found in situations where an individual acting as an attorney under a power of attorney is in charge of managing financial assets of a friend or family member.
-Often the friend or family member is elderly and lacks capacity due to age or dementia.
+Financial exploitation and misappropriation can also be found in situations where someone acting under the power of attorney is in charge of managing financial assets of a friend or family member.
+Often that person is elderly and lacks capacity due to age or dementia.